 Chemotherapy uses anti-cancer drugs to destroy cancer cells.
 Many chemotherapy drugs are available and often they are given in combinations.
 It can be received orally or intravenously, where the drugs enter the bloodstream and reach the cancer cells to destroy them (systemic chemotherapy).
 The drugs can also be placed directly in the body cavity to target the cancer cells in the affected area (regional chemotherapy).
 Sometimes, chemotherapy may be recommended after the surgery to decrease the risk of cancer recurrence or to shrink the size of the tumor before surgery.
 It is often used to treat advanced or recurrent endometrial cancers.

 Hormone therapy involves changing the levels of certain hormones in the body.
 This could impact the cancer cells that depend on such hormones for their growth, thereby arresting their growth.
 During endometrial cancer, the hormones affected are estrogen and progesterone and the drugs that control these hormones help the cancer cells to shrink and die.

 Targeted therapy uses certain drugs to specifically identify and target cancer cells, without affecting normal cells.
 Monoclonal antibodies, mTOR inhibitors, and signal transduction inhibitors are three types of targeted therapy used to treat endometrial cancer.
 Often, targeted therapy is used in combination with chemotherapy to treat advanced endometrial cancers.

 Immunotherapy helps boost the immune system to recognize and destroy cancer cells.
-It can be used to treat endometrial cancers that has spread to other parts or when other treatments fail to confer protection.
+It can be used to treat endometrial cancers that have spread to other parts or when other treatments fail to confer protection.

-The endometrial cancer is not preventable; however, certain measures may help to reduce the risk.
+Endometrial cancer is not preventable; however, certain measures may help to reduce the risk.
 They include: